Find out how this brick building methodology helps children understand and communicate new knowledge.

 The Mind is a workshop constantly piecing together new information, this is otherwise known as thinking.
-This new method makes cognition visual and learning new things more effective.
+This new teaching method makes cognition visual and learning new things more effective.

 "Disconnected facts in the mind are like unlinked pages on the Web: They might as well not exist."
 Steven Pinker